 On the Horizon:

 400 Granby Street Assembly is a historic adaptive reuse project, which will restore three buildings to their original beauty while giving them new life as a modern office and community hub, all connected together inside.
 Assembly is purpose-built to host a curated community of like-minded professionals, leading creative and technology companies, aspiring startups, and talented freelancers all sharing energy, inspiration, and resources.
 The towering ceilings, massive windows, and original architectural details will all be rediscovered in the construction process.
-The project will be completed in two phases: first, the Ames & Brownley building (50,000 sf) on Granby Street, including a rooftop penthouse, central atrium, and iconic marquis.
-In phase two, the Sears buildings (53,000 sf) along Freemason Street and Monticello Avenue will be completed.
-Planned for fall 2021.
+Phase one of the project, the Ames & Brownley building (50,000 sf) on Granby Street, that includes a rooftop penthouse, central atrium, and iconic marquis, opened in May 2021.
+Phase two construction begins in 2023, restoring the Sears & Roebuck buildings along Freemason Street and Monticello Avenue and adding 53,000 sf to the Assembly campus.

 The sister development to the Icon residential tower, Gravity 400 is a six-story luxury building along Waterside Drive.
 The first of two large multifamily complexes from Marathon Development, Gravity broke ground in 2021 with completion expected in 2023.
 The 273-unit building features extensive amenities and greenspace for residents in a prime downtown corridor close to the waterfront, Elizabeth River Trail and Main Street shops and businesses.
 Estimated at $50 million, the development will activate one of the central gateways into Downtown Norfolk.

 Fusion @ NEON